FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ## [IoT transport profile](#table-of-contents)

-The `iot transport profile` defines the [IoT server connectivity](#iot-server-connectivity-server-side) settings using the [Aruba IoT server interface](#aruba-iot-server-interface-guide).
+The `iot transportProfile` defines the [IoT server connectivity](#iot-server-connectivity-server-side) settings using the [Aruba IoT server interface](#aruba-iot-server-interface-guide).

-The following table lists the available `iot transport profile` parameters and their description:
+The following table lists the available `iot transportProfile` parameters and their description:

 |ArubaOS|Aruba Instant|Description|
 |-|-|-|